wpendl99/.github/profile/webServices/debuggingNode/debuggingNode.md

 npm install -g nodemon
 ```

 Then, because VS Code does not know how to launch nodemon automatically, you need create a VS Code launch configuration.
-In VS Code press `CTRL-SHIFT-P` (on Windows) or `CMD-SHIFT-P` (on Mac) and type the command `Debug: Add configuration`.
+In VS Code press `CTRL-SHIFT-P` (on Windows) or `⌘-⇧-P` (on Mac) and type the command `Debug: Add configuration`.
 This will then ask you what type of configuration you would like to create.
 Type `Node.js` and select the `Node.js: Nodemon setup` option.
 Change the program from `app.js` to `main.js` (or whatever the main JavaScript file is for your application) and save the configuration file.

 Now when you press `F5` to start debugging it will run Nodemon instead of Node.js and your changes will automatically update your application when you save.